claviering/textEdit/README.md

 ## Step By Step

-1. [x] render a text to a canvas
+1. [x] Render a text to a canvas
-2. [ ] change mouse cursor style to text when hovering over the text
+2. [x] Change mouse cursor style to text when hovering over the text
+3. [x] Add word-break